joinSamBalboa/Pokedex-React-App/README.md

 <h3>Planning</h3>
-As we only had 2 days to complete this projects, we were strategic with the planning and set ourselves SMART goals so we would be able to complete what was asked of us.
-We pseudo-coded using VSCode and lay out what information we would be using from the API, the components required, and routes.
+As we only had 2 days to complete this project, we were strategic with the planning and set ourselves SMART goals so we would be able to complete what was asked of us.
+We pseudo-coded using VSCode and laid out what information we would be using from the API, the components required, and routes.
+I was tasked with creating the listing page and single pokemon page where my partner worked on the homescreen and random page.

 <div align="center">
 <img alt="opening screen" src="./src/assets/Screenshot 2021-11-03 at 11.52.12.png" />